About

 Fermentation takes time.
 Cooking from scratch takes effort.
 But the result is food with deeper flavor, better texture, and a connection to the way kitchens used to work.

-Fort Worth
+The original Fort Worth café

 Regulars grab breakfast before work.
 Families stop in for lunch.
 Friends meet for coffee and bread.